-The amounts due to immediate holding company and non-controlling interests are unsecured, interestfree and have no fixed terms of repayment.
+Amounts due to immediate holding company and non-controlling interests are unsecured, interest-free and have no fixed terms of repayment.

-As at 31 December 2022, the immediate holding company, Liancheng, has undertaken to provide to the Company with an unsecured interest-free shareholder's loan facility in the sum of not exceeding RMB50 million (the "Facility") for the period expiring on 30 May 2024 (2021: 30 May 2023).
-As at 31 December 2022 and 2021, none of the Facility has been drawn down.
+As at 31 December 2023, the immediate holding company, Liancheng, has undertaken to provide to the Company with an unsecured interest-free shareholder's loan facility in the sum of not exceeding RMB50 million (the "Facility") for the period expiring on 30 May 2025 (2022: 30 May 2024).
+As at 31 December 2023 and 2022, none of the Facility has been drawn down.